- Why Research

 Impact: Bisphosphonates have been shown to both reduce the risk of breast cancer recurring in the bone and the number of deaths due to breast cancer.
 Dr. Gralow has been following patients to determine who is mostly likely to benefit from bisphosphonate treatment.

-What’s next: She plans to conduct further studies to determine which patients and tumors will respond to bisphosphonates.
+What’s next: She plans to conduct further analyses to determine which patients and tumors respond to bisphosphonates.
 In addition, she is also testing an assay that may help determine which patients benefit from post-mastectomy radiation in Latin America, where access to this therapy is limited.

 Bone is often the first site of recurrence of metastatic breast cancer (MBC).
 Studies have shown that a class of drugs called bisphosphonates can reduce the risk of breast cancer recurring in the bone and lower the number deaths due to breast cancer.
 Dr. Gralow is conducting studies to identify which patients are at risk for developing bone metastasis and might benefit most by receiving a bisphosphonate agent.
 She and her team are also conducting a study in breast cancer patients in Latin America that will help identify patients who can safely forgo post-mastectomy radiation, an important advance in a region where radiotherapy is difficult to access.